Hudson-commercial/Beechwood-Office-Park/README.md

 ## About

-This website is designed to market the available space.
+A fully professionally designed website template with customization and useful information to help market the available space.

 ## Tools